 If you ask my students, they’ll tell you that it’s like an Organic Chemistry SAT or ACT, created to torture you just a bit more before escaping what may very well be your most difficult undergraduate science course.

 And if you’re not taking the ACS?

 Well, this article still applies, even if your final exam contains only some multiple choice questions (or maybe none at all).

 And regardless of who writes the exam, the ACS or your professor, having a proper strategy for tackling multiple choice questions will make finals week that much less stressful for you.

 Let’s face it.
 Multiple choice style questions are different and, dare I say, MORE difficult than open-ended reaction, mechanism, or synthesis type questions.

-Before we delve into strategy, I strongly urge you to acquire the ACS Organic Chemistry Official Guide.
+Before we delve into strategy, I strongly urge you to acquire the ACS Organic Chemistry Official Guide (Amazon).
 Sooner rather than later.
 Buy it for practice throughout the semester, rather than for last minute exam review.